thehalfspace/plotting-templates/README.md

-### Publication quality plotting templates
+# Publication quality plotting templates

-# I use python, julia, Paraview so far.
+### Trying to develop a standard template for my use.